ZiadJ/knockoutjs-reactor/README.md

     this.data = ko.observable().reactTo(this.params, { recurse: true } , function (params, trigger) {
         ...
     }

+Note that no additional listeners are created for subcribables used within the evaluator function as it might be the case with the ko.computed function.

-Finally pausing and resuming the reactor is also possible like this:
+Finally pausing and resuming our reactor can be done like so:

     this.data.pauseReactor();
     //...do work